Wofür wir stehen

 Unser Moor-Projekt

-What words come to mind when you hear the word moor?
-Scary, mysterious, dangerous, dark, spooky?
-At least that's what people used to think about this impenetrable habitat.
-This image was inspired by myths, stories and legends in which people are simply swallowed by the moor and never return.
+What words come to mind when you think of a moor?
+Eerie, mysterious, dangerous, dark, creepy?
+That's certainly what people used to think about this impenetrable habitat.
+This image was further fueled by myths, stories, and legends in which people are simply swallowed up by the moor and never return.

-Given this background, it is hardly surprising that people from previous generations wanted to use these eerie and hostile places to their advantage.
+Against this background, it is hardly surprising that people from earlier generations wanted to use these eerie and hostile places to their advantage.

-For centuries, bogs have been drained in order to cultivate them.
-Large-scale drainage and ditches were used to drain moors, the peat was mined and the resulting area was used for agriculture.
-Unfortunately, these areas are lost forever.
+For centuries, bogs were drained for cultivation.
+Large-scale drainage systems and ditches were used to remove the peat, extract it, and use the reclaimed land for agriculture.
+Sadly, these areas are lost forever.

 Why don't they just grow back?

-Peatlands only arise where water is available in abundance.
-To put it simply, they form a transition between water and land.
-There is a lack of oxygen in the moor due to the high water level, and the water is also quite acidic.
-And what we already know about sauerkraut: Sauer preserves!
+Peatlands only form where water is abundant.
+Put simply, they represent a transition between water and land.
+Due to the high water level, there is a lack of oxygen in the peatland, and the water is also quite acidic.
+And as we already know from sauerkraut: acidity preserves!

-If plants and animals die, they are not completely decomposed but rather preserved.
-Over time, peat, the bog soil, is created.
+When plants and animals die, they are not completely decomposed, but preserved.
+Over time, this creates peat, the moorland soil.
 This process takes a very long time.
-A healthy bog only grows a single millimeter per year or 1m in 1000 years.
-For comparison - a human hair only needs 2 days to grow one millimeter.
+A healthy moor grows only one millimeter per year, or one meter every 1,000 years.
+For comparison, a human hair takes just two days to grow one millimeter.

 Moore: A treasure,

-Today we understand much more about the peatland ecosystem.
-In fact, some of the secrets revealed are truly astonishing:
+Today we understand much more about the moorland ecosystem.
+In fact, some of the secrets uncovered are truly astonishing:

-The moor is a super sponge - during heavy rain, the peat soil absorbs and stores large amounts of water.
-Effective flood protection!
+The moor is a super sponge – during heavy rain, the peat soil absorbs and stores large quantities of water.
+An effective flood protection measure!

-An unusual habitat - Many highly endangered animals and plants are perfectly adapted to the conditions in the wetland.
-Specialized plants such as sundews and many species of butterflies can only be found there.
-Moor protection is also species protection!
+An unusual habitat – many highly endangered animals and plants are perfectly adapted to the conditions in the wetland.
+Specialized plants like the sundew and many butterfly species, for example, can only be found there.
+Protecting moorland is therefore also protecting species!

-Climate protectors and climate killers - peatlands are highly effective reservoirs of greenhouse gases.
-They only cover around 3% of the earth's surface - but they store around 30% of the earth's carbon worldwide.
+Climate protectors and climate killers – peatlands are highly effective storage sites for greenhouse gases.
+They cover only about 3% of the Earth's surface, yet they store approximately 30% of the Earth's terrestrial carbon.
 That's twice as much as all the world's forests combined!
-They therefore have serious significance for our entire climate system.
+They are therefore of crucial importance to our entire climate system.

-But this is also where the danger lies – moors that dry out become greenhouse gas bombs.
-This makes the protection and preservation of moors worldwide all the more important!
+But this is also where the danger lies – peatlands that dry out become veritable greenhouse gas bombs.
+This makes the protection and preservation of peatlands worldwide all the more important!

-Large parts of Germany used to be covered with moors.
-Today only 5% of the original moorland remains, 20% of which can be found in the foothills of the Alps.
-The non-profit Greensurance Foundation wants to renaturate (rewetting) and preserve regional moorland landscapes in Upper Bavaria.
-This is a really great project for us - which is why we are now proud sponsors of the moor in Trischelfilz.
-You are welcome to stop by there, it is located west of Lake Staffelsee near Murnau.
+Large parts of Germany were once covered in peat bogs.
+Today, only 5% of the original peatland areas remain, 20% of which can be found in the Alpine foothills.
+The non-profit Greensurance Foundation aims to renaturalize (rewette) and preserve regional peatland landscapes in Upper Bavaria.
+For us, this is a truly fantastic project – which is why we are now proud sponsors of the Trischelfilz peat bog.
+You are very welcome to visit it sometime; it lies west of Lake Staffelsee near Murnau.

 a trip to the moor

-Why not visit a moor nature trail?
+Why not visit a moorland nature trail sometime?
 Here are a few tips:

 - Ostallgäu: